Dijker/nu.dijker.HomeyPSCLI/README.md

 Appstore info in the APPSTORE.md View here: https://apps.athom.com/app/nu.dijker.homeypscli

-For more information and examples view the Settings page after installing, go to the forum (*Link to be inserted*) and create Issues (bug reports, feature requests) on Github ( https://github.com/Dijker/nu.dijker.HomeyPSCLI/issues )
+For more information and examples view the Settings page after installing, go to the forum and create Issues (bug reports, feature requests) on Github ( https://github.com/Dijker/nu.dijker.HomeyPSCLI/issues )

 ##Warning: